Kiss Symphony: Alive IV: Album information

 10,000 limited numbered copies were released on vinyl in the US.

 Unlike past Alive releases, the songs on the album appear in the order they were performed, with the concert split into three acts.
 In Act One, Kiss performed six songs by themselves.
 In Act Two, they performed a five-song acoustic set with the Melbourne Symphony Ensemble.
 Act Three featured the band and the full 60-piece orchestra on all tracks.

-The live versions of "Rock and Roll All Nite", "God of Thunder" and "Lick It Up" were featured on the soundtrack of the video game Tony Hawk's Underground.
+The live versions of "Rock and Roll All Nite", "God of Thunder" and "Lick It Up" were featured on the soundtrack of the 2003 video game Tony Hawk's Underground.
 The game also featured a bonus level, entitled "Hotter Than Hell", which takes place where the performance was done in Melbourne.
+A performance of "God of Thunder" was featured as an extra feature in the game, and even Gene Simmons himself could be unlocked as a playable character complete with his own special move.

 Track listing

-All tracks were recorded at Marvel Stadium (known at the time as Telstra Dome) in Melbourne, Australia, on February 28, 2003.
+All tracks were recorded at Marvel Stadium (known at the time as Telstra Dome) in Melbourne, Australia on February 28, 2003.